Vitamin K and Alzheimer's

 In addition to helping the blood clot, Vitamin K reduces nerve cell death by protecting nerves from harmful substances in the brain.
 Furthermore, the gene which often results in Alzheimer’s also results in a lower metabolic production of Vitamin K in the individual.

-Can Vitamin K stop Alzheimer’s or dementia?
+Can Vitamin K stop Alzheimer’s disease or dementia?
 Not necessarily, but studies have shown that eating leafy greens keeps individuals’ minds a decade younger.
-Vitamin K isn’t well absorbed well through supplementation, so if you’re not eating one or two servings of leafy greens a day, start.
+Vitamin K isn’t well absorbed well through supplementation, so if you’re not eating one or two servings of leafy greens a day, now is the time start.